 And fortunately, Cambridge is packed with all sorts of family-fun activities.
 You’ll of course want to show them around the university as a not-so-subtle way of pushing them towards an academic future.
 That goes without saying.
 But what of the other activities that are actually fun and entertaining?
 There are gardens, riverside walks, fascinating museums and play areas.
 Just take a punt… out on the river.
 The boat thing that’s a bit like in Venice.
 You know what we mean, right?
-It’s a Cambridge tradition.
-So without further ado, here’s Plum Guide's list of things to do in Cambridge with kids.
+It’s a Cambridge tradition, and here at Plum Guide we would never let you miss out on a tradition.
+Using our expert travel knowledge, we've put together this guide so that you can make the most out of your trip to Cambridge, so without further ado, here are the best things to do in Cambridge with kids.

 A garden is like a posh park.
 Those are the kinds of pearls of wisdom (not) you get from us.
 In any case, the upscale and elegant university and its surrounding city centre are replete with gardens the whole family can enjoy.
 Try the Cambridge University Botanic Garden and walk along its elevated walkway.
 Hang out in the scented garden to hide your own body odour amid the lovely smelling floral displays.
 Admire the intricate designs of the glasshouses and snap photos of the colourful rose beds.
 Then, walk through the centre of the city along the banks of the River Cam.
 Take a punt trip with a guide, who’ll use a long stick to propel you along the water.
 It’s quite a Cambridge tradition and the kids will love it.
 It’s a little like a gondola, but not, and it’ll kind of remind you of Venice, but not.
 Just don’t fall in.

 Come on, you’ve done all the parks and gardens and things, and you’ve come all this way from wherever you live.
-It’s time to follow in the footsteps of some of Britain’s most established and pre-eminent thinkers, with a trip around the Cambridge University.
-See the impressive Bridge of Sighs and watch people punting below.
+It’s time to follow in the footsteps of some of Britain’s most established and pre-eminent thinkers, with a trip around Cambridge University.
+Seeing the impressive Bridge of Sighs and watch people punting below is definitely one of the best things to do in Cambridge with kids.
 The Corpus Christi College is pretty prestigious - well, all the colleges here are - but this one contains the Corpus Clock.
 It’s painted pure gold and is super complicated, so we won’t go into all the details, but just know that we know…